WestHighMath/WestHighMath.github.io/_posts/2018-12-25-limits_intro.md

 This says the limit of $$f(x)$$ as $$x$$ approaches $$a$$ is $$L$$, where $$a$$ and $$L$$ are some real number.

 This definition is informal but is sufficient for AP and IB courses, but if you want the formal definition, click [here]() for the epsilon-delta definition of a limit.

+You have finished the introductory lesson on limits.
+Click [here]() to continue.